beckii0930/CSCI596_Final_Project/README.md

   <b>Figure 3.
 DNA CG Scheme</b>
 </p>

-A "**1 Site per Amino Acid**" strategy is used to coarse grain protein.
-Below is a sample CG scheme for a protein sequence GLN-GLU-ASP-ASP-ALA.
+A "**1 Site per Amino Acid**" strategy is used to coarse grain proteins.
+Below is a sample CG scheme for a protein with amino acid sequence GLN-GLU-ASP-ASP-ALA.

 <p align="center">
   <img src="./pro_cg_scheme.png" width="300">